-The former House delegate also warns that marijuana is readily subject to have other drugs mixed in with it, such as synthetic drug PCP, which he said is often sprayed on marijuana.
+The former House delegate has grave concerns about legalizing marijuana, recalling the testimony of doctors warning of the ills of marijuana, when he sat on the House Judiciary Committee’s special committee for drug and alcohol abuse.
+He also warns that marijuana is readily subject to have other drugs mixed in with it, such as synthetic drug PCP, which he said is often sprayed on marijuana.

-St. Mary’s County Commissioner John O’Connor (R), an officer with the Seat Pleasant Police Department, said, “I’m not an advocate of the full legalization of marijuana.
+St. Mary’s County Commissioner John O’Connor (R), a first-class private with the Seat Pleasant Police Department, said in an interview, “I’m not an advocate of the full legalization of marijuana.
 I think that we have a long way to go.
 Our criminal justice system is already having a hard enough time adapting to the current changes, and we need to take some time to ... see what the long-term effects are going to be.”

-O’Connor proposed a state bill in December on behalf of Charlie Mattingly, owner of medical dispensary Southern Maryland Relief in Mechanicsville, to reduce the age of cannabis growers from 21 to 18, as Mattingly sought to establish a growing facility in St. Mary’s.
-But that bill did not gain the support of the St. Mary’s board of commissioners.
+O’Connor proposed a state bill in December on behalf of Charlie Mattingly, owner of medical dispensary Southern Maryland Relief in Mechanicsville, to reduce the age of cannabis growers from 21 to 18, as Mattingly sought to establish a growing facility in St. Mary’s, but the bill did not gain the support of the St. Mary’s board of commissioners.

 “I’m not opposed to the industry on that aspect.
 It’s very well regulated, well secured. ...
 There’s a process in place that has been thoroughly vetted,” O’Connor said.

-As far as what a rollout of recreational cannabis could look like in St. Mary’s, O’Connor said it’s “not something we’ve even looked at” as a board.
+As far as what a rollout of recreational cannabis would look like in St. Mary’s, O’Connor said it’s “not something we’ve even looked at” as a board.

-Staff writer Tamara Ward contributed to this report.
+Staff writer Taylor DeVille contributed to this report.